Financial Advice Meeting

 Good financial advisors, on the other hand, build a unique plan for each of their clients.
 These plans are highly customized to their clients' income needs, balance sheets, and financial goals.

-In addition to investment management services, they may provide tax guidance, insurance recommendations, and advice on any real estate or other investments you may have — you have an advisor for your entire financial picture.
+In addition to investment management services, they may provide tax guidance, insurance recommendations, and advice on any real estate or other investments you may have — you get an advisor for your entire financial picture.

 Plus, despite providing a much higher-touch service, they typically charge lower fees than Fisher (typically between 0.40-1.20%).
 This is especially true for high-net-worth clients, who may pay around 0.40% at a typical advisor (vs 1.00% at Fisher).